 Globe is one of the biggest skate companies in the world and they know a thing or two about skating.
 I don’t doubt these doty boards will be insane.

 Keep your eyes peeled for a full rundown of these dot boards in the near future.

-Lastly, it’s Christmas time!
+Lastly, it’s the holidays!

 A lot of companies are running Christmas deals so shop around to make sure you shop around.
 You can use my SHOP page to easily narrow down your search.

 Put your order in asap because the final date for guaranteed Christmas delivery is approaching fast!